-Under proper care of a knowledgable keeper, there is little to no risk of life and the pet has a seemingly unending supply of food.
+Under proper care of a knowledgeable keeper, there is little to no risk of life and the pet has an unending supply of food.
 With this in mind, it’s easy to see why frogs live longer in captivity.

 40 Year Old Tree Frog

 Chris Humphrey is the proud parent of a White’s Tree Frog which he says is 40 years old (in 2017).
 This means his elderly hopper is roughly 43 years old at the time of writing this (if he’s still alive).